NCEAS/metacat/docs/user/metacat/source/storage-subsystem-cid-file-layout.rst

 limits on files.
 We store all objects in an `objects` directory, with two levels of depth and a 'width' of 2 digits.
 Because each digit in the hash can contain 16 values, the directory structure can contain 65,536 subdirectories (256^2).
-To accomodate a larger number of directories, we could add another level or two of depth to the hierarchy.
+To accommodate a larger number of directories, we could add another level or two of depth to the hierarchy.
 An example file layout for three objects would be::

    /var/metacat/objects